Senior Copy Editor

-“I think that not preserving things can lead to us forgetting injustices of the past,” said Seubert, highlighting the importance of recognizing and studying the problematic aspects of past thinking.
+“I think that not preserving things can lead to us forgetting injustices of the past,” said Seubert of the archive’s role in educating future generations.

 The archive’s beginnings trace back the 1990s from an initiative by former university librarian Joseph Boissé to build a collection of early sound recordings.
 Following a large donation of wax cylinders — the largest in the country at the time — a pilot project was launched in 2002 to digitize and make the recordings available to the public.

 Over the past 15 years, the archive has grown to become the largest online collection of downloadable historical sound recordings and has even received recognition from the U.S. Library of Congress.